For

 Other loop constructs are possibly more flexible.

-See the See also section below for more information.
+See § See also below for more information.

 Usual operation